Collectively mapping bordersby Meghan Kelly

 She asked the following research question: How can the cartographic portrayal of Syrian peoples’ border crossings be improved to better represent their experiences?
 She interviewed seven humanitarian workers, activists, and displaced Syrians and through a critical feminist lens, she developed an alternative mapping solution that more accurately reflects Syrian border (traditional and non-traditional) crossings.

-She’s a cartographer and PhD student at the University of Wisconsin–Madison.
+Meghan Kelly is a cartographer and PhD student at the University of Wisconsin–Madison.
 She’s interested in all things mapping related.
 She make maps, teach mapmaking, and think and rethink mapping practice.
 Her dissertation explores the intersections of mapping and feminist theory.